otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 An entity authenticates to the server through a DAKE.
 DAKE messages are send in "message" stanzas.

-It sends the same DAKE messages as the previous section, except for the last DAKE-3 message:
+It sends the same DAKE messages as the previous section, except for the attached message in the last DAKE-3 message.

 And the entity terminates the DAKE and asks for storage information: